 Want to spice up this weekend’s flying?
-Check out this flight technique from Klaus Ronge.
 The slow roll is a challenging classic maneuver that’s actually much harder to perform than it looks.
 With a little practice, though, you’ll be ready to put on a show!

 - Slowly add right rudder